-Marietta Housing Authority (MHA) is the public housing authority for the county and administers subsidized units.
+Marietta Housing Authority (MHA) is the public housing authority for the County and administers subsidized units.
+MHA also manages a down-payment assistance program to assist low and moderate-income residents.
 The MHA Plan describes efforts to encourage public housing residents to become more involved in the community and to participate in various homeownership opportunities.
 MHA plans to initiate new programs to increase revenues for the agency and provide economic opportunities for low income families.